Contact Us

 Volunteer Opportunity for Experienced Rowers & Coxswains

-Send us an email prior to the Friday before camp if your athlete is interested in volunteering and in order to receive a $75 credit off of your Level II camp registration.
+Send us an email prior to the Friday before camp if your athlete is interested in volunteering and in order to receive a $75 credit off of your High School camp registration.
 Please note which week(s) you plan to volunteer for.
-Attendance at the full week of camp for Level II and Level I camps is required (8:30am-2pm).
-The credit is applicable only to the same week of Level II camp, space permitting.
+Attendance at the full week of camp is required (8:30am-2pm).
+The credit is applicable only to the same week of High School camp, space permitting.

 FAQs